CAN programming interface environment

 Error code is defined by the CpErr_e enumeration.
 If no error occurred, the function will return the value eCP_ERR_NONE.

-This function transmits a message from the specified message buffer ubBufferIdxV.
+This function transmits a CAN frame from the specified message buffer ubBufferIdxV.
 The first message buffer starts at the index eCP_BUFFER_1.
 The message buffer has to be configured as transmit buffer (eCP_BUFFER_DIR_TRM) by a call to CpCoreBufferConfig() in advance.
 A transmission request on a receive buffer will fail with the return code eCP_ERR_INIT_FAIL.

 ◆ CpCoreBufferSetData

-CpStatus_tv CpCoreBufferSetData ( CpPort_ts * ptsPortV,
+CpStatus_tv CP_API CpCoreBufferSetData ( CpPort_ts * ptsPortV,

 uint8_t ubBufferIdxV,